freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-express-concerns/67c70abfeb7c6fb8cbd3fed7.md

 # --explanation--

-`Can we talk about...` é usado para introduzir um tópico para discussão.É uma forma educada de solicitar uma conversa sobre algo importante.Por exemplo:
+`Can we talk about...` é usado para introduzir um tópico para discussão. É uma forma educada de solicitar uma conversa sobre algo importante.
+Por exemplo:

 `Can we talk about the changes to the project timeline?` - Isso significa que o falante quer discutir os ajustes no cronograma do projeto.